Relintai/pandemonium_engine_docs/usage/scripting/resources.md

     they use in the file.
 When loaded, they will fetch and load this script as an extension of their type.
 This means that trying to assign a subclass, i.e. an inner class of a script (such as using the `class` keyword in GDScript) won't work.
-Godot will not serialize the custom properties on the script subclass properly.
+Pandemonium will not serialize the custom properties on the script subclass properly.

-    In the example below, Godot would load the `Node` script, see that it doesn't extend `Resource`, and then determine that the script failed to load for the Resource object since the types are incompatible.
+    In the example below, Pandemonium would load the `Node` script, see that it doesn't extend `Resource`, and then determine that the script failed to load for the Resource object since the types are incompatible.